ryo-watanabe/logfilter-controller/kafka/README.md

   }
 }
 ```
-Topics which has prefix 'es_' will be transfered to ES as index es_XXXXX-yyyy.MM.dd
+Topics with prefix 'es_' will be transfered to ES, as index es_XXXXX-yyyy.MM.dd
 ## Check kafka broker
 ```
 $ kubectl apply -f kafka/testclient.yaml